Spork

 A spork is a form of cutlery and combination utensil taking the form of a spoon-like scoop with two to four fork-like tines.
 Spork-like utensils, such as the terrapin fork or ice cream fork, have been manufactured since the late 19th century; patents for spork-like designs date back to at least 1874.
 Sporks are commonly used by fast food restaurants, schools, prisons, militaries, backpackers, and airlines.

 The word spork is a portmanteau of spoon and fork.
 It appeared in the 1909 supplement to the Century Dictionary, where it was described as a trade name and "a 'portmanteau-word' applied to a long, slender spoon having, at the end of the bowl, projections resembling the tines of a fork".
-The word "spork" was later registered as a trademark in the US and the UK.
+The word "spork" was later registered as a trademark in the U.S. and the UK.

 A utensil with a fork on one end and a spoon on the other is also known as a spork.